Bookish events

 BOOKMARK Festival: 5-6 October 2024

-In the meantime, put the date in your diary and keep an eye on BOOKMARK’s website for details of other author events happening through the year.
+Keep an eye on the BOOKMARK website for details of other author events happening through the year.

 Some of our recent favourite AiB events